truewebber/swift-protoparser/SPRINT7_PLAN.md

-# Sprint 7: Custom Options Support
+# Sprint 7: Custom Options Support and Test Coverage Completion

 ## Overview

+This sprint has two main focuses:
-This sprint focuses on implementing support for custom options in the SwiftProtoParser library.
+1. Implementing support for custom options in the SwiftProtoParser library
+2. Completing test coverage for all acceptance criteria from previous sprints

 Custom options are a powerful feature of Protocol Buffers that allow extending the protocol with user-defined options at various levels (file, message, field, enum, etc.).
+Additionally, we need to ensure that all acceptance criteria from previous sprints are properly covered by unit tests.

 ## Timeline